CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Endpoint:** `GET /api/v1/case-logs/log/{log_id}`

 **Description:** Get detail of a specific case log entry including notes.
-This endpoint is specifically designed to retrieve case log details when the "Notes" button is clicked in the case log UI, displaying the notes content in a modal dialog.
+This endpoint is specifically designed to retrieve case log details when the "Notes" button is clicked in the case log UI, displaying the notes content in a modal dialog. **Access control based on user role:**
+- **Admin Role**: Can access log details for all cases.
+- **Regular User Role**: Can only access log details for cases where `main_investigator` matches their `fullname` or `email` (case-insensitive matching).
+Attempting to access log details for other cases will return 403 Forbidden.

 **Important:** Endpoint ini **HANYA** untuk action yang memiliki notes (Open, Closed, Re-Open). **TIDAK digunakan** untuk action "Edit" karena action "Edit" tidak memiliki notes field.